 You need them to understand that you enjoy your way of eating, you aren’t missing out on flavors and you feel really good.
 Talk to them about switching up your diet based on the season because you can buy great locally grown produce giving you way more variety than most people have.

-Where do you get protein?
+Where do you get protein as a vegan?

 Protein has become a hot topic due to the Paleo diet, but the truth is most RD’s say we’re getting plenty.
 Vegans can easily find it in tons of vegetables, beans, edamame, hummus, tempeh, quinoa, eggplant, mushrooms and avocado.